Item response theory: A comparison of classical and item response theories

 where the mean squared standard error of person estimate gives an estimate of the variance of the errors, $\epsilon_n$, across persons.
 The standard errors are normally produced as a by-product of the estimation process.
 The separation index is typically very close in value to Cronbach's alpha.

 IRT is sometimes called strong true score theory or modern mental test theory because it is a more recent body of theory and makes more explicit the hypotheses that are implicit within CTT.

+Implementation

+Implementations of different variations of item response theory are available in many different statistical programs and languages, including the R programming language, and python.